The OfferUp Business Model: How does OfferUp make money?

 How does OfferUp make money?

-Now that we’ve covered some of OfferUp’s statistics, let’s answer the question about OfferUp’s Business Model: How does OfferUp make money?
 OfferUp’s Revenue model is interesting.
 Although the app is completely free for sellers and buyers to download and use, OfferUp has found some ways to monetize its large user base through its services.
 OfferUp’s primarily makes money through transaction fees and brings in revenue by charging for these services.